ProgerXP/Notepad2e/README.md

 * See **Current Word Highlighting** section (above).

 ### [NEW] Math Evaluation
-In certain cases (such as in current selection - controlled by the `MathEval` setting), the file size group in the status bar is replaced with a recognized math expression's result.
+In certain cases (such as in current selection), the file size group in the status bar is replaced with a recognized math expression's result.
 Left click on the group toggles the base (bin, oct, dec, hex), right click copies result (as it appears) to the clipboard.

 * Selection must be shorter than 4096 symbols.
 * Expression is locale-insensitive and follows English conventions so that comma is a thousands separator (and ignored) and period is a decimal part separator.